JoshuaKGoldberg/create/packages/site/src/content/docs/engine/concepts/templates.md

 ┌ Let us ✨ create ✨ a TypeScript App repository!
 │
-◆ Which Preset would you like to start with?
+◆ Which Preset would you like to create with?
 │ ○ minimal
 │ ● common
 │ ○ everything